lucassoler/kanedama/backend/README.md

 ### Health check
 The `/healthz` endpoint is used to know when its ok to send HTTP traffic to the app (when it responds `200`).

-The app will be automatically restarted when it quits.
+The app will be automatically restarted when it quits (so you don't have to care about this mechanism).

 ### Start db

 ```
 docker run -e POSTGRES_PASSWORD=password -d -p5432:5432 postgres
 ```

+Just in case you need one.
+By the way, we don't expect you to dockerize the application.

 # Note to the candidate
 "prod-ready" can be a very time-consumming process and we don't expect you to spend too long on this test so